 When it comes to heavy machinery, power is needed to effectively keep it from moving.
 You cannot just use any product because there are times when heavy vehicles will meet extreme weather and conditions.

 Therefore, you need to research what kind of tool to use to get that extra punch in the vehicle’s stopping power.

 There are two main types of heavy machinery brakes that you can choose from here: wet and dry brakes.
 To determine which one will truly deliver in the most intense braking function, you should know the difference between the two.

 What Exactly Are Wet Brakes?

-Wet brake system is less commonly uses than dry brakes.
+Wet brake systems are less commonly used than dry brakes.
 The dry type is less expensive and is much simpler when it needs replacement.